New River Trail and Galax

 He was a pretty chatty guy, but eventually we were on our way again (shortly after he got into a monologue on politics—let’s just say his political views are quite different than ours).

 When we crossed the broad river on this grand beautifully rusty railroad bridge, we were nearly fifteen miles into the ride.
 Thirty miles is a plenty long ride for us on a day with temperatures in the 90s, so we decided it was time to turn around.
-We had a picnic lunch on the bank of the river with a view of the bridge, then were on our way back to Foster’s Falls, where we began.

 After we got back to our hotel, cleaned up, and rested up a bit, we decided to head over to Galax, “World Capital of Old-Time Mountain Music.”
 Every year during the second week in August they hold the world’s oldest and largest Fiddler’s Convention.
 Tonight was the first part of the Old Time Band competition.
 There were well over 100 competitors, and each had just two or three minutes to play a really fast tune that would show off their talents.
 The bands all had at least one fiddler, and usually a guitar and a standing bass fiddle, often a banjo or a dobro.
 Some threw in spoons or a washtub.
 Most didn’t sing.
 It was toe-tapping good, but a bit monotonous after a while.
 We really yearned for the kind of performances where the musicians have time to tell you a little story about themselves or their tunes.